 It was during those months and this past year that I learned everything I thought about babies was wrong.
 And every judgmental thought I ever had about kids or parenting was wrong.
 I never thought I knew everything.
 I knew I was pretty clueless, but I still had opinions about things like daycare, working, or just having a messy kid covered in food stains.
 And then I learned until you have a kid, you have no clue what you will be like on the other side of labor.

-And then a funny thing happened after I finally did get back to work and got some me time.
+And then a funny thing happened after I finally did get back to work and got some of that much needed me-time.
 I missed Keelan all day long.
 I looked at his pictures all day, I took any chance I could to leave work early and I discovered my heart wasn’t in working 24-7 anymore.
 This little guy had come along and stole my heart away.
 My business used to be my baby, but it paled in comparison to my actual baby.

-So here I am, packing up my store after seven great years and closing the doors to go back to where I started 10 years ago, as a website – ThreeMusesClothing.com.
+So here I am, packing up my store after seven great years and closing the doors to go back to where I started 10 years ago, as a website – ThreeMusesClothing.com. (that now links to my Etsy shop where I will continue to make things when I can).
 I really enjoyed my experience running the boutique.
 I met so many great people and had a lot of fun.
 And maybe, a few years down the road when K starts school, I might open a boutique again.
 But for now, all I want to do is be mommy.
 I want to soak it up, revel in it and enjoy every minute of this amazing little boy.
 Moving back online and away from the daily demands of the brick and mortar shop gives me the freedom to do that.

 Being a mom is a challenge, a blessing and a complete life changing experience.
 I am immeasurably thankful I finally get to experience this.
 So Happy First Birthday Keelan!
 You are so incredibly loved by so many.
 I love watching you grow and learn, and look forward to all the adventures we will have.